QubesOS/qubes-doc/HCL.md

 White

-We have not received any report jet
+We have not received a sufficient report yet

 Green